CodeupClassroom/easley-now-we-know/Liam_Jackson.md

 Always git add, commit, and push.
 Push daily
 commit often
-Use S to save VS filke before adding it.
+Use S to save VS file before adding it.
 Use SSH to link to Github